Generic Name: Ticlopidine (tye KLOE pi deen)

 - Take with food.

-- Talk with your doctor before you take antacids while you are taking this medicine.
+- Talk with your doctor before you take antacids while you are taking ticlopidine.

 - To gain the most benefit, do not miss doses.